toploardgg/install-pip/README.md

 ## 📝 License

-MIT License — do whatever you want with it.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author